weaviate/weaviate-io/developers/contributor-guide/getting-started/git-and-github.md

     - [Create a new branch and make changes](#create-a-new-branch-to-work-on)
     - [Push your changes and create a pull request](#pull-request-process)

-The below are some information on git and GitHub, as well as these steps.
+Here is some information on working with git and GitHub.

 ## Git